f473R/guide-de-survie-csharp/TrainProject/README.md

 Implement breaking.

-Database representation.
+Model representation with class diagram.
 Enforcement of the relationships.

 Get all of the trains leaving specific station today.